You are listening to the Sean Hannity Radio Show podcast.

 Sad part of the Republican Party and the reality of the caucus is just very, very simple.

-But that that's fine.
+But that's fine.

-and every promise that was made, they failed you on that it is imperative that we understand what this turn now provides in terms of an opportunity for the American people.
+And every promise that was made, they failed you on, that it is imperative that we understand what this turn now provides in terms of an opportunity for the American people.

 And in that case, it's a win.

-You know, just to talk about the spontaneity of radio, I just as I was coming on the air, I got a an email from my friend Jeff Lord, who who wrote the best-selling book about Donald Trump, the case for Trump, and he actually went back and looked at Donald Trump's book, Never Give Up, how I turned my biggest challenges into success, and how the book was written by Trump.
+You know, just to talk about the spontaneity of radio, just as I was coming on the air, I got an email from my friend Jeff Lord, who wrote the best-selling book about Donald Trump, the case for Trump.

-And, you know, same guy that wrote the other bestseller, The Art of the Deal, and now he has finally passed health care, and we've learned a lot about the Republican Party, and we've learned a lot about the people that absolutely within the Republican ranks that are extraordinarily difficult to deal with.
+And we've learned a lot about the people that absolutely within the Republican ranks that are extraordinarily difficult to deal with.

-And then we learned a lot about the character of people like Jim Jordan and Mark Meadows and Louis Gaurmer and all of these people that were willing to work day and night, night and day to find that ability to thread that needle to literally find that secret sauce to find the best that we can get and begin the process of saving what is now a precipitous, rapid death spiral, which is known as Obamacare.
+And then we learned a lot about the character of people like Jim Jordan and Mark Meadows and Louis Gormert and all of these people that were willing to work day and night, night and day to find that ability to thread that needle to literally find that secret sauce, to find the best that we can get and begin the process of saving what is now a precipitous, rapid death spiral, which is known as Obamacare.

-And what Jeff, I think, points out, which is so interesting to me, is with all the attention during the campaign about the Art of the Deal book, that he rightly points out that in fact Trump's book never gave up, gives a lot of insight into the type of guy he is, and of course, which kind of leads us to where we are today.
+And what Jeff, I think, points out, which is so interesting to me, is with all the attention during the campaign about the Art of the Deal book, that he rightly points out that, in fact, Trump's book Never Gave Up gives a lot of insight into the type of guy he is.

-And, you know, the book is 41 chapters, with a number of chapters ending with a closing thought, like from Coach Trump.
+And, you know, the book is 41 chapters with a number of chapters ending with a closing thought like from Coach Trump.

 You know, failure is not permanent.

-Holeness in the art of the comeback.
+Wholeness in the art of the comeback.

 You know, the apprentice was supposed to be a big mistake.